Venice to Dubrovnik via Croatian coast and islands onboard Azzurra.

 Day 6 – Split

-Enjoying a taste of real Dalmatian life in awe-inspiring Split.
-Croatia’s second-largest city effortlessly brings together the country’s traditional and contemporary elements.
-Diocletian’s Palace is an extraordinary example of Roman architecture and features a myriad of hideaway bars and cafes.
+Paul’s birthday today so enjoyed a taste of real Dalmatian life in Split.
+Croatia’s second-largest city is most famous for the Diocletian’s Palace, an extraordinary example of Roman architecture and features a myriad of hideaway bars and cafes.
+Today was a national holiday so combined with that and several monster cruise ships the place was very busy.

 Day 7 – Korcula